Ezequiel294/dotfiles/README.md

 timedatectl
 ```

-If this is not the case, you can set the time zone
+If this is not the case, you can set the time zone.
+See the official wiki on the syntax for [TIMEZONE].
 ```bash
 timedatectl set-timezone [TIMEZONE]
 ```